chrisguoado/autotest/README.md

 };
 ```

 In this object, the properties `project`, `name`, `description`, and `entries` are mandatory, while the others are optional.
-The `entries` array must contain at least one item, and that item must include the `url` properties, which serves as the test entry point for the test case.
+The `entries` array must contain at least one item, and that item must include the `url` property, which serves as the test entry point for the test case.

 Additionally, you need to define a `run` function with the following signature: